Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Test score is :  84.14%
 ```

-As you can notice the Accuracy on the training dataset is ~94% where as the  test accuracy is quite low compared to the training accuracy.
+As you can notice the accuracy on the training dataset is ~94% where as the  test accuracy is quite low compared to the training accuracy.
 This could most likely be the case of Overfitting.
 That means we are fitting too complex models so far.
 Since we have not defined any maximum depth of the tree it has the freedom to do quite well on the training dataset but less likely to perform well on the unseen data.
 To correct this lets do a random search of best hyperparameters `Max_features`, `Max_depth` using sklearn's [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html).

 Overfitting concept refresher : [Overfitting vs. Underfitting: A Conceptual Explanation](https://towardsdatascience.com/overfitting-vs-underfitting-a-conceptual-explanation-d94ee20ca7f9)